EU students studying in the UK

 Your rights as an EU citizen

 There will be no change to the status of EU citizens living in the UK until at least 2021.

 The status of EU citizens after the UK leaves the EU depends on the negotiations and future deals between the UK and EU.

 You can sign up for email updates from the UK Government to get the latest information on the status of EU citizens in the UK.

-If you're planning to start in the academic year 2018-19 or 2019-20, you're still eligible for student loans and grants as an EU student, even if the UK leaves the EU before the end of your course.
+If you're planning to start in the academic year 2019-20, you're still eligible for student loans as an EU student, even if the UK leaves the EU before the end of your course.